oalders/dot-files/README.md

 * `:BLines` - fzf lines in current buffer
 * `:Lines` - fzf lines in loaded buffers
 * `:GenTocGFM` - generate GitHub flavoured markdown table of contents

+## Alfred

+After Alfred and Dash are installed, click the `Integration` tab in `Dash` and then choose `Alfred`.
+If, for instance the `HTTP Status Codes` cheat sheet has been downloaded via `Dash`, this will then be available in Alfred using `http` to begin the search.